FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 The sender on an idempotent flow uses the NotApplied message to discover which its requests have not been acted upon.
 It has a responsibility to make a decision about recovery at an application layer.
 It may decide to resend the transactions with new sequence numbers, to send different transactions, or to do nothing.

-Like Applied, the NotApplied message is handled as an application message.
+Like the Applied message, the NotApplied message is handled as an application message.
 That is, it consumes a sequence number.

 It is recommended that the return flow of an idempotent request flow be recoverable to allow Applied and NotApplied message to be resynchronized if necessary.
 Thus, the sender can determine with certainty (perhaps after some delay) which requests have been accepted.